fevangelou/mytop/README.md

 # mytop

-A powerful MySQL and MariaDB monitoring tool for the command line, displaying real-time server performance information similar to the Unix `top` command.
+A powerful MySQL and MariaDB monitoring tool for the command line, displaying real-time database server performance information similar to `top`.

-## About This Version
+## About

-**mytop v2.0** includes comprehensive compatibility patches for MySQL 8.0+ and modern MariaDB versions.

----
+This is a fork of the original mytop Perl script, updated for MySQL 8.x & MariaDB 10.3+ (or newer) releases.

+It is not a half-baked todo-when-I-get-the-time fork.

+As a day & night sysadmin, I use mytop daily.
+My gradual switch to Ubuntu Server 24.04 however left me with Innotop, which simply does not work right (especially when it comes to explaining queries).
+As such, forking mytop was the only sensible thing to do.
+And as long as I'm active as a sysadmin (17+ years already), I'll keep it updated.

+Yes, it has been "vibe coded" with the help of Anthropic's Claude (Perl was never my domain), but I have tested it extensively and since it's a daily tool for me, I'm gonna keep on maintaining it, as well as examine a possible rewrite to amother language.

+Sincere thanks to Jeremy D. Zawodny (original author) & Mark Grennan (updated it for MySQL 5.x).

+P.S.
+Whoever said AI is killing open source is wrong.
+Needs and ways have just shifted.
+Embrace the new tooling.

-## What's New in v2.0
+## What's New

-### MySQL 8.0 & MariaDB 10.3 oe newer Compatibility Fixes
+### MySQL 8.0 & MariaDB 10.3 (or newer) compatibility fixes

 #### Query Cache Removal
 - MySQL 8.0 completely removed the query cache feature